Icinga/icinga2/doc/10-alternative-frontends.md

 ### <a id="installing-icinga-web"></a> Installing Icinga Web 1.x

 The Icinga package repository has both Debian and RPM packages.
-You can install Icinga Web using the following packages (RPMs ship an additional configuration package):
+You can install Icinga Web using the following packages:

   Distribution  | Packages
   --------------|-------------------------------------------------------